-- DO NOT use Q-tips inside the nose for the first 2-3 days.
-Be gentle with Q-Tips even afterwards.
-Aggressive or deep cleaning can start a nosebleed and require a trip back to surgery and additional costs to you! - DO NOT wear sunglasses or goggles for at least a month.
+- DO NOT be aggressive with Q-Tips.
+Be gentle with Q-Tips.
+Aggressive or deep cleaning can start a nosebleed and require a trip back to surgery and additional costs to you. - DO NOT wear sunglasses or goggles for at least 3 months.
 You can use Rhinoshield to help reduce dents from glasses after a month.
-Click here and use discount code: "NADERI100" for 30% off - DO NOT put pressure on the nose tip. - DO NOT USE "Bioré Strips" for at least 3 months.
+Click here and use discount code: "NADERI100" for 30% off - DO NOT put pressure on the nose tip. - DO NOT USE "Bioré Strips" for at least 6 months after surgery. - DO NOT take "bad selfies" and compare your results to others. - DO NOT expect "perfection"